cpjobling/eg-247-textbook/_build/labs/project/index.md

 One final note: The “From Multimedia File” and “To Audio Device” blocks can be found in the DSP Toolbox.

-## What to Submit
+## What to hand in

+### Claim

+You should tell me the percentage confidence in your design.

+### Submission

+You should submit the following to the **Project: A Graphic Equalizer** Assignment on Canvas.

+1. Complete the labwork self-assessment claim form and declaration.
-You should submit the Simulink model of your graphical equalizer with the gains set to some approximation of your student number along with a copy of the music file you use to test the graphic equalizer and a diagram similar to Figure 1 that shows the flat frequency response of your design.
+1. Submit the Simulink model of your graphical equalizer with the gains set to some approximation of your student number along with a copy of the music file you use to test the graphic equalizer and a diagram similar to Figure 1 that shows the flat frequency response of your design.

-## Assessment

-The project is worth 20 marks.
-Marks will be deducted if your submission violates the specification in any way or if I cannot test your submission because the model is incorrect, the gain settings are incorrect, the music file needed is not provided, etc.

-Deadline for submission 25:59 (midnight) 12th April, 2019.
+### Deadline

+The deadline for claims and submission is **Midnight, 24th April**

 ## References